-GESI Domain Result Level % of males, females and persons with disabilities accessing adequate safe drinking water Access Output % of males, females and persons with disabilities accessing sanitation services Access Output and % of males, females and persons with disabilities accessing sanitary toilet systems/technologies Access Output and % of boys and girls practicing in hygiene and sanitation practices at school and home Access Output % or # water points and latrines that are universal in design Access Output % of males and females reporting making decisions about the use of water (i.e. how much to use and for what purposes) Decision- making Outcome and % of males and females reporting independent decisions about the source of drinking water Decision- making Outcome and % of males, females and persons with disabilities making decisions about the use of sanitary practices and technologies (such as type of toilet in the household) Decision- making Outcome Men, women and persons with disabilities' level of participation in community WASH activities (developing well for public use, working in community water distribution system, etc.) Participation Outcome % of males, females and persons with disabilities participating in water user associations Participation Outcome

-GESI Domain Result Level of trainings in WASH geared towards diverse social groups which are socially and culturally appropriate Participation Output and % of males and females and persons with disabilities participating in WASH trainings Participation Output and % of males, females and persons with disabilities responsible for collecting water, and hours spent Participation Outcome and % of males, females and persons with disabilities reporting regular sanitation & hygiene behaviors Participation Outcome and % of males, females and persons with disabilities utilizing WASH technologies (hand-washing stations, water filters, sanitary latrines) in their household Participation Outcome Men and women's level of satisfaction with division of time and labor spent collecting water for women Well-being Outcome Men and women's level of satisfaction with the quality of drinking water source Well-being Outcome Men and women's level of understanding of health hygiene and sanitation practices Well-being Outcome
+GESI Domain Result Level 1. % of males, females and people with a disability accessing adequate safe drinking water Access Output 2. % of males, females and people with a disability accessing sanitation services Access Output 3. # and % of males, females and people with a disability accessing sanitary toilet systems/ technologies Access Output 4. # and % of boys and girls practicing in hygiene and sanitation practices at school and home Access Output 5. % or # water points and latrines that are universal in design Access Output 6. % of males and females reporting making decisions about the use of water (i.e. how much to use and for what purposes) Decision- making Outcome 7. # and % of males and females reporting independent decisions about the source of drinking water Decision- making Outcome 8. # and % of males, females and people with a disability making decisions about the use of sanitary practices and technologies (such as type of toilet in the household) Decision- making Outcome 9.
+Men, women and people with a disability'level of participation in community WASH activities (developing well for public use, working in community water distribution system, etc.) Participation Outcome 10. % of males, females and people with a disability participating in water user associations Participation Outcome 11. # of trainings in WASH geared towards diverse social groups which are socially and culturally appropriate Participation Output 12. # and % of males and females and people with a disability participating in WASH trainings Participation Output 13. # and % of males, females and people with a disability responsible for collecting water, and hours spent Participation Outcome 14. # and % of males, females and people with a disability reporting regular sanitation & hygiene behaviors Participation Outcome 15. # and % of males, females and people with a disability utilizing WASH technologies (hand-washing stations, water filters, sanitary latrines) in their household Participation Outcome 16.
+Men and women's level of satisfaction with division of time and labor spent collecting water for women Well-being Outcome 17.
+Men and women's level of satisfaction with the quality of drinking water source Well-being Outcome 18.
+Men and women's level of understanding of health hygiene and sanitation practices Well-being Outcome